RyanConnell/concert-watcher/README.md

 You'll need to create a new Ticketmaster API token on [developer.ticketmaster.com](https://developer.ticketmaster.com)

 ### 2. Artists file
-A file containing a list of artists (1 per line) that you want to be notified about will need to created and passed to the application via the `--artistFile` flag.
+A file containing a list of artists (1 per line) that you want to be notified about will need to created and passed to the application via the `--artist-file` flag.

 An example artist file might look something like the following:
 ```